skynowa/dotfiles/README.md

 ln -s ~/dotfiles/gvimrc ~/.gvimrc
 ```

-Note: be aware that I am using Vim 7.3.x, which adds some new options and my
+Note: be aware that I am using Vim 7.3.x, which adds some new options and as
-.vimrc reflects this.
-If you are using a lower version, you will surely get
+such, my .vimrc reflects this.
+If you are using a lower version, you really
-errors upon Vim startup.
+ought to consider upgrading.

 ### BASH